-The school recognises that the decision to report a concern can be a difficult one to take, not least because of the fear of reprisal from those responsible for the malpractice or from the school as a whole; however, the school will not tolerate any such harassment or victimisation and will take appropriate action to protect staff who raise a concern in good faith.
+The Trust recognises that the decision to report a concern can be a difficult one to take, not least because of the fear of reprisal from those responsible for the malpractice or from the school or trust as a whole, however, the trust will not tolerate or allow any such harassment, victimisation or discrimination (including informal pressures) and will take appropriate action to protect you when you raise a concern.
+If there are any intimidatory threats or instances of harassment/victimisation/discrimination against a 'whistleblower' the Trust will take appropriate disciplinary action against the individual(s) concerned.